By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Global vaccination coverage for DTP3 reached 85% by 2024, but coverage alone may not ensure optimal protection
+• Global vaccination coverage for DTP3 reached 85% by 2024, according to WHO data, but coverage alone may not ensure optimal protection

 • Vaccination timeliness—when children receive vaccines relative to recommended schedules—could be equally important as coverage rates